smartinio/aoc/README.md

 My solutions and dev setup for AoC in vanilla NodeJS.

-I'll probably never do more than about half of the problems.
+I'll probably not attempt all problems.

 The solutions need to run via [`yarn code`](#run-code) due to the following global patches: